Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 ***"Read!"*** Nofl pressed him, and resorted to the kind of bribery that Arés did accept.
 "I’ll make coffee."

-Arés was engrossed in his reading when the drink arrived a minute or two later. "…You make surprisingly good coffee," he said while finally digging in.
+Arés was engrossed in his reading when the drink arrived a minute or two later. "...You make surprisingly good coffee," he said while finally digging in.
 "Isn’t caffeine an almost instantly fatal poison for a Corti?"

 "Yes, but coffee is *fiendishly* difficult to do properly, darling!
 A boy needs a hobby, and what better hobby than chemistry?"

 "Really?"

 "Oh yes!
-The acid balance, the phenols, the acetaldehyde, trigonelline, furaneol… I could write a song!
+The acid balance, the phenols, the acetaldehyde, trigonelline, furaneol...
+I could write a song!
 Something modelled after Gilbert and Sullivan perhaps..."

 Arés shook his head but he was trying not to grin.
 "You always seem to save your extra scandalous days for when I visit."